Andrewy-gh/fittrack/client/docs/migration-notes/plan-2.md

 # Migration Plan v2: Minimal Component Changes

 This plan focuses on migrating to Hey API's TanStack Query plugin with zero breaking changes to your existing components.
+You've already generated the Hey API code, so now we'll integrate it properly with your authentication flow.

 ## 1. Configuration Overview